Mahalakshmi-Totad/book_recommendation_chatbot_openai/README.md

 Bringing everything together, we create a `diagloue_mgmt_system()` function that contains the logic of how the different layers would interact with each other.
 This will be the function that we'll call to initiate the chatbot

 ### Challenges Faced

+- In book mapping step extracting and storing features from 10k records from dataset was time consuming.
+- Similarly in book extraction step matching user interest with each book feature was time comsuming
+- These two steps consume lot of time and affect user interractions and overall experience.
+I have tried to solve this by using time out but there might be more elegant solutions out there